SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

     first.
 Or we can use `PATH_MAX`.

     > There is another limit constant `SYMLINK_MAX`, which defines the maximum
-    > bytes can be placed in a symlink
+    > bytes that can be placed in a symlink
     >
     > ```c
     > #include <unistd.h>